andymeneely/project-timber-wolf/scenarios/scenarios.md

 ### Upon Success

 _Well done!
-Unfortunately when I tried to fence that jewel my guy tipped off the Smugglers.
-Can't trust anyone in this business.
-I assume they were impressed by our work, otherwise we wouldn't be alive right now._

-_I'm meeting up with the Smugglers tomorrow.
-For now, train up and we'll see what's next.
-Don't wory, I can handle myself._
+These will look great in my collection!
+Now I've got a bigger job for you.
+Let me do some recon and I'll come back.
+For now, train up and we'll see what's next._

 * Add $3k to the Team Cash.
-* Add $2k to Team Cash if all three paintings were stolen.
+* Add $3k to Team Cash if four jewels were stolen
 * Promote all characters who are not busted, and refine their skills.

 # The Fall Guys